 At birth, the average baby’s brain is about a quarter of the size of the average adult brain.
-Incredibly, it doubles in size in the first year and keeps growing to about 80% of adult size by age 3 and 90%, nearly full grown, by age 5.
+Incredibly, it doubles in size in the first year.
+It keeps growing to about 80% of adult size by age 3 and 90% – nearly full grown – by age 5.

-Different areas of the brain – which are responsible for different abilities like movement, language and emotion – develop at different rates, and eventually brain connections connect with each other in more complex ways, enabling the child to move and speak and think in more complex ways.
+Different areas of the brain are responsible for different abilities, like movement, language and emotion, and develop at different rates.
+Brain development builds on itself, as connections eventually link with each other in more complex ways.
+This enables the child to move and speak and think in more complex ways.

-The early years of a child’s life are the best opportunity for their brain to develop the connections they need to be healthy, capable, successful adults.
-New scientific research is showing that the connections needed for many crucial skills are formed, or not formed, in these first years – skills like motivation, self-regulation, problem solving, communication and self-esteem.
-It’s much, much harder for these essential brain connections to be formed later in life.
+The early years are the best opportunity for a child’s brain to develop the connections they need to be healthy, capable, successful adults.
+The connections needed for many important, higher-level abilities like motivation, self-regulation, problem solving and communication are formed in these early years – or not formed.
+It’s much harder for these essential brain connections to be formed later in life.

-There are many things that influence a child’s development, but the most important are their relationships with the adults in their life.
-Loving relationships with warm, responsive, dependable adults are essential to a child’s healthy development.
+A child’s relationships with the adults in their life are the most important influences on their brain development.
+Loving relationships with responsive, dependable adults are essential to a child’s healthy development.
 These relationships begin at home, with parents and family, but also include child care providers, teachers and other members of the community.

-From birth, young children serve up invitations to engage with their parents and other adult caregivers in their lives.
-Babies do it by cooing and smiling and crying; toddlers are able to communicate their needs and interests more directly.
-Each of these little invitations is an opportunity for the caregiver to either be responsive or unresponsive to the child’s needs.
-This "serve and return" process is fundamental to the wiring of the brain.
-Parents and caregivers who give attention and respond and interact with their child are literally building the child’s brain.
+From birth, young children serve up invitations to engage with their parents and other adult caregivers.
+Babies do it by cooing and smiling and crying.
+Toddlers communicate their needs and interests more directly.
+Each of these little invitations is an opportunity for the caregiver to be responsive to the child’s needs.
+This “serve and return” process is fundamental to the wiring of the brain.
+Parents and caregivers who give attention, respond and interact with their child are literally building the child’s brain.
 That’s why it’s so important to talk, sing, read and play with young children from the day they’re born, to give them opportunities to explore their physical world, and to provide safe, stable and nurturing environments.